" alt="">

 Our expert legal team answer your questions about making a Sepsis Negligence Claim

-You can claim for a loved one if they have passed away or have been left incapacitated by sepsis at the fault of medical negligence.
+You can make a sepsis claim for a loved one if they have passed away or have been left incapacitated by sepsis at the fault of medical negligence.
 We have previous experience representing the families of patients who have lost their lives due to severe sepsis infections that could have been prevented by improved medical attention and care.

 In cases of medical negligence related to sepsis, the fault may lie with healthcare providers if they fail to recognise the signs of sepsis, delay treatment, or administer improper care.
 This could include failure to monitor patients at risk, misdiagnosis, or not providing timely antibiotics and other critical treatments.
 Each case depends on the specific circumstances and actions taken by medical professionals.

-Septic shock occurs when the person’s blood pressure drops dangerously low (below 90/65) – this is known as ‘hypotension’.
-It often develops within the first 24 hours of sepsis infection which is why it is so important that sepsis is recognised fast.
-As it begins to worsen, it can cause serious problems with vital organs making the patient extremely ill.
+Septic shock occurs when the person’s blood pressure drops dangerously low (below 90/65), this is known as ‘hypotension’.
+It often develops within the first 24 hours of sepsis infection, which is why it is so important that sepsis is recognised fast.
+As it begins to worsen, it can cause serious problems with vital organs, making the patient extremely ill.

 More than 25-30% of people with sepsis die from the condition, with hospital mortality for septic shock approaching 40-60%.
 Septic shock is diagnosed when sepsis leads to low blood pressure that doesn’t improve with fluids, high lactate levels in the blood, and the need for medication to raise blood pressure.